 The University of Oslo did an usertest with children and it turns out that 97% of the interviewed children are very positive about our AR applications for the Viking Ship Museum and no less than 89% thinks that it is fun (gøy) and 80% thinks that they learned much because of our solutions.

 This is great news and it is clear that children accept our new AR solutions quickly and without any problem.
-This is very good for us because those who have the youth on their side, owns the future!

 To find the most effective way to introduce new forms of interactive communication and to test new AR technology to be used in the new Viking Age Museum.